kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/overview.md

 # Motivation
 Kyma uses Fluent Bit as a log collection solution.
-Fluent Bit is configured with a plain text file (or multiple files) and does not support dynamic configuration.
+Fluent Bit is configured with one or more plain text files and does not support dynamic configuration.
 It poses the following problems:

 1. Static configuration should be provided upon Kyma installation and cannot be changed afterward.